xzshao/xzshao.github.io/Competition.md

 ---
 *I am honored that you would be interested in my experience with mathematical modeling and data mining competitions!*<br>
 ## Introduction
    During my college years, as a team leader, **I completed a total of 12 mathematical modeling and data mining competitions**, accumulated a rich programming foundation and cultivated the ability of mathematical modeling.
 In my sophomore year, I founded the first competition-based organization in our university - AI Second Class.
-In the coming year, I led the organization members to **win more than 80 national or global awards**, with more than 3 awards per organization members.
+In the coming year, I led the organization members to **win more than 80 National or Global Awards**, with more than 3 awards per organization members.<br>
 ***I have selected some of the results I have achieved from the competitions I have entered.***

 ## Selected Competitions